 When arriving to the hotel – down a small laneway, buzzing a gated entrance – it feels more like arriving to your own apartment in central Sydney.
 The area is quiet, with only other locals also trodding the Little Albion laneway on their way to their apartments or studios.

 This boutique hotel’s style is more like a ‘guest house’, where guests can feel at home with their freedom of movement on the premises.
-An Honour Bar is found on the ground floor mezzanine, and the entire rooftop is open for guests to use as they like, anytime.
+An Honour Bar is found on the ground floor mezzanine, and the entire rooftop is open for guests to use as they like until 9pm in the evenings.
 The surrounding Sydney cityscape can be viewed with a morning coffee or afternoon wine as the sun sets in the distance.
 It feels like living like a local here.

 The hotel has a personal approach, with guests greeted casually at the entrance.
 A single reception desk is found next to a sunken lounge seating area where coffee, magazines and books entertain guests as they wait to check-in or bury themselves in laptop work.

 The building’s history begins in 1903 when it was built to operate as a nunnery, followed by the Sisters of the Good Samaratin turning it into a convent.
 The building was then bought by the Salvation Army, before the Crystalbrook Collection took it and completed their renovation in 2018 by architects Terence Yong (Terence Yong Architecture) and Chris Haughton (Shed Architects).

 Historical details can be found on the hotel’s facade, and on the old church in front of the hotel elevator the statement “silence opens the doorway to God” can be seen below a beautiful stained glass window.
 Heritage-listed, the Crystalbrook team have done a brilliant job with the interior design considering the constraints.
 Gothic windows and restored heritage archways can be found in some rooms.